CodeYourFuture/syllabus-archive/others/deployment/1-for-html-module/cheatsheet-1.md

 - click on `change site name`
 - follow instructions

+## Think about this when renaming a site

-Is this a CYF Homework project?
+If this a CYF Homework project...

 - Does your teacher have your updated URL?
 - Have you followed CYF site naming conventions (help your teachers!)
 TODO: Link